teracow/read-codebook/README.md

 ---
 ###**Description:**

-1. The user supplies the path and filename to a SQLite database file created in **[Codebook](https://www.zetetic.net/codebook/)** (usually strip.db).
+1. Ensure your SQLite database file created in **[Codebook](https://www.zetetic.net/codebook/)** (usually '**strip.db**') is available locally.

+2. run `./decrypt.sh -i strip.db`

-2. Enter the **Codebook** passphrase to decrypt this dB.
+3. Enter the **Codebook** passphrase to decrypt.

-3. A decrypted (plaintext) database is then written to a new file located in /dev/shm.
+3. A decrypted (plaintext) database is then written to '**/dev/shm/plaintext.db**'.

-4. The user can then elect to open the included Python reader to examine the plaintext database contents.
+4. Then open this plaintext dB using the included Python reader to examine the contents.
 There is an option to write particular entries to text files in the working directory.

-5. They can then delete this plaintext database file.
+5. When you're done, quit the reader and delete the plaintext database file.

 ---
 ###**Notes:**